InfoELSBIotEcoSystem/openBOS-API-Doc/content/30_concept/035_cloud_access.md

 The Building edge device is identified by its GUID that it has obtained during the manufacturing process from the ABB Ability PKI.
 For creating a relation between a user identified via its email address and a  Building edge device, the  Building edge configuration tool needs to be used.
 For each local Building edge user account the option for "cloud access" can be activated and once the respective user email address has been entered, the Building edge device will automatically sync this information with the Ownership service, hereby creating a new user-Building edge relation.

+## Prerequisite

+For following calls you need to be authenticated as explained in the previous chapter <a href="030_authentication.md" target="_blank">Connection and authentication</a>.

 ## Ownership Service API
 The API of the ownership service can be reached via the following URL: